Sabaakhvn/Topics_in_GIS_Final_Project/index.md

             <div class="finding">
                 <h3>Priority Areas for Development</h3>
                 <p>The combined analysis of Need Score and vacant parcel distribution identifies several high-priority areas for affordable housing development, particularly in the eastern and central portions of Clifton.
-In this site selection methodology, I prioritized municipally-owned vacant parcels to streamline development by avoiding potential condemnation proceedings and associated legal complexities.
+In our site selection methodology, we prioritized municipally-owned vacant parcels to streamline development by avoiding potential condemnation proceedings and associated legal complexities.
 The analysis identified only two municipal vacant parcels within the study area, with the parcel located in the north-central region emerging as the optimal development site based on multiple criteria:</p>

                 <ul>
                     <li>Strategic location within a census tract exhibiting high affordable housing need scores</li>